tetcoin-js/common/docs/README.md

 - title: Crypto
   details: A thin and easy-to-use wrapper around cryptographic and hashing libraries.

-footer: Apache-2 Licensed | Copyright © 2017-2019 polkadot-js authors and contributors
+footer: Apache-2 Licensed | Copyright © 2017-2019 tetcoin-js authors and contributors
 ---

 ## Welcome

-Various useful utility functions that are used across all projects in the [@polkadot](https://polkadot.js.org) namespace.
+Various useful utility functions that are used across all projects in the [@tetcoin](https://js.tetcoin.org) namespace.
 It provides utility functions with additional safety checks, allowing not only for consistent coding, but also reducing the general boilerplate.

 ::: tip Examples
 In a rush and just want examples?
 [Jump right in](/examples/keyring/) and get a handle on using the various components in your projects.